mezeru/GRE-Flash-Card-Practice/README.md

 - 300 High Frequency Words Flash Cards
 - Marking / Unmarking (Mark a word you have difficulty remembering / Unmark once you are famaliar with the word)
 - Review (Words Marked will occur more frequently to help you get acquainted with them)
+- Install on Native Device by clicking the install button when prompted

 <br>